These Are The World’s 10 Coolest Playgrounds

 Location: Hakone, Japan

-Woods of Net was designed by artist Toshiko Horiuchi Macadam who knitted the interior rainbow netting by hand and by Tezuka Architects who designed the exterior wooden structure.
+Last but certainly not the least amazing of the world’s coolest playgrounds, we have Woods of Net.
+This playground was designed by artist Toshiko Horiuchi Macadam who knitted the interior rainbow netting by hand and by Tezuka Architects who designed the exterior wooden structure.
 This playground is also an open-air museum and the first one of its kind to open in Japan.
 The outer structure uses no metal fasteners and relies entirely on the weight of the timber beams to hold it in place.